 What is an intraday margin call (IM Call)?

-An Intraday Margin (IM) Call means your account doesn't have sufficient margin excess to support your day trading activities.
-To clear the call, you need to deposit sufficient funds by the specified deadline.
-If you don't resolve it by the due date, your account will only be allowed to make closing trades for the next 90 days.
+An Intraday Margin (IM) Call is a notification that your account does not have enough margin excess to support the day trades you made.
+This can happen when the value of your positions changes during the trading day.
+To resolve the call, you will need to deposit funds to cover the amount by the due date.
+If the call is not resolved by the due date, your account will be restricted to closing transactions only for 90 days.

 What happens if I receive an IM Call?